Skip to main content

 See the GitHub secrets section on setting arbitrary environment variables.
 The section describes using GitHub secrets and using plain values.

-Make a GitHub issue when tests failβ
+Make a GitHub issue when tests fail

 (Moving)

-- Go to your GitHub repository.
+1. Go to your GitHub repository.

-, then on the YAML file in there that runs the ALKiln tests. - Tap to edit the file.
+2. Tap on the .github folder, then on workflows, then on the YAML file in there that runs the ALKiln tests.

-- Add the below code under the last line of text in the file.
+4. Add the below code under the last line of text in the file.

-- Avoid adding any new GitHub secrets to your repository for this.
+5. Avoid adding any new GitHub secrets to your repository for this.

 - name: If tests failed create an issue